 Sweet and Spicy Cowboy Candy recipe, a.k.a.
 Candied Jalapeños.
-Add a layer to cream cheese to make a quick and easy holiday appetizer.
+Add a layer to cream cheese to make a quick and easy Christmas appetizer Recipes.
 Spicy jalapeño rings are marinated in a sweet simple syrup to create a flavorful and versatile condiment.

 We LOVE our jalapeño recipes here at Foodie and Wine.
 One of our long time reader favorites is our Pickled Peppers Recipe and last week we posted the recipe to our beloved Cranberry Jalapeno Dip.
 Next up is a classic we’ve been making for over 20 years – Sweet and Spicy Cowboy Candy Jalapeños, better known as Candied Jalapeños.